Flower Of Scotland Heather - A Wee Highland Coo Van Adventure

 History of Heather

 Calluna vulgaris - Purple Heather has been mentioned in the Scots genius Robert Burns poems Bonnie Auld Scotland speak of "fragrant hills of purple heather'.
 Heather is also shrouded in superstition and folklore.
 Did you know that white heather is considered to bring good luck?
-The good luck charm dates back hundreds of years and is seen as being like a four leaf clover.
+The good luck charm dates back hundreds of years and is seen as being like a four-leaf clover.
 Why is this?
-Well, it is said to be associated with the gypsie women sellers and that it was bad luck not to buy it.
-The Heather's luck might also be contributed to the many battle's that took place, in 1544 Clan Ranald attributed a victory to the fact they had worn white Heather in their bonnets and that Cluny of Clan MacPherson had escaped after Culloden, due to laying on a patch of white heather.
-Did you know that long before the many uses of Heather, the Picts used it to create Heather Ale!
+Well, it is said to be associated with the gipsy women sellers and that it was bad luck not to buy it.
+The Heather's luck might also be contributed to the many battles that took place, in 1544 Clan Ranald attributed a victory to the fact they had worn white Heather in their bonnets and that Cluny of Clan MacPherson had escaped after Culloden, due to laying on a patch of white heather.
+Did you know that long before the many uses of Heather, the Picts used it to create Heather Ale?